top of page

 After spending time in a chlorinated environment, make it a habit to head outside for some fresh air.
 Open up the windows at home, take a walk or simply relax in a well-ventilated space to allow your body the space to naturally detoxify.

 Proper hydration is essential to flush toxins out of your system.
-Drink plenty of filtered water before, during and after swimming and do explore alternatives.
+Drink plenty of filtered water before, during and after swimming.
 Chlorine-free swimming options include natural bodies of water or those that use alternative disinfection methods such as salt, ozone and UV light.

 This article is not meant to replace the advice of your primary healthcare practitioner or to provide medical advice.
 It is intended to share knowledge and provide additional information to help you make informed decisions about supporting your body after probiotics.
 It is recommended that you always consult with your doctor if you or your child is suffering from a medical condition.